-Courtney Margolin, Co-EiC of The Poetry Question, and co-host of TPQ20, is a veteran educator and TBI survivor, known for her uncanny ability to find the perfect piece of reading to change the lives of those in her presence.
-Leading the charge on the TPQ20 podcast, she can bring your favorite author to tell their deepest secrets.
+Courtney Margolin, Co-EiC of The Poetry Question, is a veteran educator, abolitionist, and TBI survivor, known for her uncanny ability to find the perfect piece of reading to change the lives of those in her presence.

 Jeni De La O (she/her) is an Afro-Cuban poet & storyteller in Detroit.
 She is the Managing Editor of Kissing Dynamite Poetry.
 Her passion is treating all poetry with the level of care an intentionality typically reserved for the classics.